JervenBolleman/hashpan/README.md

     i3m8VMVGT6TOwmH4QYZ7d1dDOA0=
     xGBfhxZwFrDxQp+R6AdhOUh4BC0=

 I believe these hashes fall in to the following categories (most likely to least likely)

-* Unsearched IINs
+* Unsearched IINs (not found in hacker sample set)
 * PANs with bad LUHN digits
 * entirely bogus values, such as the hash of the script of Star Wars.